ptc-iot-sharing/MonacoEditorTWX/README.md

 ##Installation

+1. Download the zip package listed under the downloads section under **Releases**.
+It should be the one named _MonacoScriptEditor-VERSION.zip_

-1. Import the zip package into Thingworx as an extension.
+2. Import the zip package into Thingworx as an extension.
 After importing the following changes should occur:

    * In the old composer, the Monaco Script Editor is being used when editing services and subscriptions.
    * In the Mashup Builder, a widget called _Monaco Code Editor_ appears.

-2. If you want to also use Monaco Script Editor within the New Composer, also do the following steps.
+3. If you want to also use Monaco Script Editor within the New Composer, also do the following steps.

    1. Navigate to the tomcat where thingworx is deployed, under `apache-tomcat/webapps/Thingworx/Composer`.
    2. Edit the file `index.html`.